marcodb26/TabMania/README-DEV.md

 * Once the tag is available, navigate to the tagged sources and get a link to README.md in that tag
   * Then edit the release object just created, and add the "Documentation here" hyperlink to the README.md in the release tag

+* Post the new version on the Google developer console at https://chrome.google.com/webstore/devconsole
+  * Use the same tagged link to the README.md

 * Use `git fetch` to get the new tag to your clone repo